CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 -Enter a specify a specific folder to migrate from in the 'Documents Path' field, and this will migrate only the specified folder and all subfolders.
 -Enter specify a specific folder to migrate to in the 'Documents Destination Path' field.
 Documents will be migrated to the specific subfolder in the Shared Drive.

-Finally, you must make sure your migrating account has Manager permissions for any Shared Drives that are being migrated.
-To improve performance to Shared Drives:

-Configure multiple Managers to perform the migration with the configuration settings.
+Ensure the account has Manager permissions for any Shared Drives that are being migrated.
+Configure multiple Managers to perform the migration with the configuration settings.To improve performance to Shared Drives success.

 ---